SPAR (SGRP)

 AI Analysis | Feedback

-James Gillis serves as the Executive Chairman of the SPAR Group Board of Directors.
+James Gillis serves as the Executive Chairman of SPAR Group's Board of Directors.
+He expressed confidence in the current leadership team to accelerate growth and deliver results for clients and shareholders.

 Josh Jewett, Chief Technology Officer